bozboz/jam/README.md

         'callout-boxes' => new \Bozboz\Jam\Types\EntityList('Callout Boxes'),
     ]);
     ```

-- `belongs-to-type`

-    This field allows you to link a type of entity to a template.
-When you add the field to a template it will give you dropdowns to select the type, and optionally template, that you want to link to the template you're adding the field to.
-This allows you to access all of the entities of the selected type from the view.
-- `belongs-to-entity`
+- `Belongs To`
     Allows you to link one entity to another.

     en in the create/edit form and all entities created will have the selected parent.
 Selecting only a type or template will give the user the option of selecting the parent entity from entities from the selected type/templates.

     You may also select whether or not entities with this field become nested under the related entity as child pages.

-- `belongs-to-many-entities`
+- `Belongs To Many`
     Provides the entity form with an option to select from many entities to relate to.
-As with `belongs-to-entity` the options in the dropdown will be limited to the type and template selected when adding the field to the template.
+As with `Belongs To` the options in the dropdown will be limited to the type and template selected when adding the field to the template.

+- `Inverse Belongs To Many (read-only)`
+    The reverse of the relationship defined in a `Belongs To Many` field, providing a read-only view to the related entities.

-- `hidden`
+- `Hidden`
     Allows you to add a hidden field to the create/edit form of entities that will save the value entered when the field is created.

 ## Entities